 This section discusses YVEDDI transit service as it pertains to the time of day of service and the duration of service.
 YVEDDI transit service operates between 6AM and 6PM, Monday - Friday.
 Service is available by appointment for weekends and holidays.
-The vast majority of rides are served before 10AM, Monday - Friday.
-The second most prevalent time-period is between 10AM - 2PM.
+The vast majority of rides are served between 10AM - 2PM, Monday - Friday.
+The second most prevalent time-period is between 2PM - 5PM.
 Across the system, the average trip duration is 30 minutes per leg from pick-up to drop-off.
 While most trip legs are 15 to 30 minutes long, from pick-up to drop-off.
 The change in service from fixed-route to demand-response akin to microtransit is preferable.
 Because of the individualized service demand-response provides, system-wide, each trip is shorter.
-In particular, riders were enthused for not having to wait at an empty bus stop enroute to finally reaching their destination.
-As well, Tuesdays tend to have the least amount of trips and Wednesdays tend to have the most amount of trips, like most transit services given human travel behaviors and patterns.
+In particular, riders enthused at not having to wait at an empty bus stop enroute to finally reaching their destination.
+As well, Tuesdays tend to have the least amount of trips and Wednesdays tend to have the most amount of trips, like most transit services across the country, given human travel behaviors and patterns.